 Mathematics embodies the spirit of the liberal arts.
 Mathematics is an art, a pure science, a language and an analytical tool for the natural and social sciences.
+Statistics is becoming increasingly important in analyzing data in many fields, from biology to computer science to economics.
 The first-year mathematics curriculum is deliberately flexible.
 Our intent is to provide appropriate entry points whatever a student's level of preparation.

 Most first-year students will begin with a course in our calculus sequence:

 Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
 Admission to Math 101 is by placement via Carleton Placement Exam #1 (CP#1) only.
 After completion of Math 101 students may enter Math 121.